istmobiome/istmobiome-web/content/project/betancur-r-fish-tree/index.md

 weight: 20
 ---

 My goal here is to extend the functionality of the phylogeny of bony fishes by [Betancur-R et. al., (2017)](https://link.springer.com/article/10.1186/s12862-017-0958-3) by using [anvi'o](http://merenlab.org/software/anvio/) and metadta scraped from [FishBase](https://www.fishbase.se/search.php) to create an interactive phylogeny.
-I am *not a fish biologist* and my hope

 ## Background

 As part of an analysis for [another project](https://istmobiome.rbind.io/project/projectdigest/), I needed to create a phylogenetic tree of five fish species.
 To construct the tree I also needed an appropriate out group, but given that I know little about fish, I wasn't sure which species would be most appropriate.
-My search for an out group lead to [DeepFin](https://sites.google.com/site/guilleorti/) and the amazing paper by [Betancur-R et. al., (2017)](https://link.springer.com/article/10.1186/s12862-017-0958-3) about the phylogenetic classification of bony fishes.
+My search for an out group lead to [DeepFin](https://sites.google.com/site/guilleorti/) and the amazing paper by [Betancur-R et. al.](https://link.springer.com/article/10.1186/s12862-017-0958-3)(2017) about the phylogenetic classification of bony fishes.

 Anyway, I used the tree from the paper to choose Gerreidae as the out group for the analysis.
 Just for the fun of it, I decided to make my own interactive representation of the Betancur-R tree using [anvi'o](http://merenlab.org/software/anvio/).
 Anvi'o *is an open-source, community-driven analysis and visualization platform for ‘omics data.* One of the best aspects of anvi'o is it's interactive interface, which is amazing for data exploration---including phylogenetic trees.
 Another strength of the interface is that you can overlay all types of metadata.
 I decided to capitilize on this functionality and gathered as metadata as I could for each species.
 For this part I used the R package [`rvest`](https://rvest.tidyverse.org/) to scrape species pages on [FishBase](https://www.fishbase.se/search.php) for metadata.